 Have you noticed all the headlines about millennials “killing” certain institutions and products?
 From marmalade and Big Macs to gyms and hotels, this generation, as well as the upcoming Gen Z, get a lot of credit for ruining things.
 Why do companies have such a hard time reaching them?
 As economies change and people change, your products, services, and approach need to change too.
-Companies that are good at what they do have a tendency to fight change, to resist altering what has, up until now, worked well.
+Companies that, until recently, have been very good at what they do have a tendency to fight change, to resist altering what has worked well up until now.

 The good news is that the method for successfully marketing to millennials isn’t radical or new.
 Good marketing has always been about understanding what people want (not telling them what they should want), and being the best at giving it to them.

 - You have to have data from reliable research.
 Read the articles, study the studies, then look closer to home.
 What is your Google Analytics data telling you?
 If you really want people to fill out a form on your website, make that action a conversion metric and watch the data.
 Who fills out the form?
 What steps did they take before filling out the form?
 How can you better direct people to take those steps?

 - You have to be able to think the way other people think.
 Half of this ability comes from that data, and the other half comes from a good imagination combined with logic.
 The ability to get inside other people’s heads — the thoughts and motivations of people different from you — is critical for the next bullet point.

 - You have to predict what will prompt a particular group of people to take action.
 Once you’re inside people’s heads, you need to be able to determine what they want (trying to sell something people don’t want has an extra step of trying to make them want it, and this usually ends badly), and you need to understand what it will take to get them to buy.
 Maybe they need more information, better packaging, more reminders, a deadline, or the belief in a great deal.